Art-n-MathS/DASOS/Readme.txt

 Instructions on how to use the software:
 $: ./DASOS --help

 DASOS User Quide:
 ---------------------

--las <lasFileName>             The name/directory of LAS file to be loaded and it's compulsory
+-las <lasFileName>             The name/directory of LAS file to be loaded and it's compulsory (expection apply when a volume or a pulsewave file is loaded).
+The program only supports LAS1.3 with waveform packet format 4 while waveforms can either be internally saved into the las file or expetrnal saved into a .wdp file.

+-pw <pulsewavesFileName>       loads an a pulsewave file instead of a LAS or an exported volume

--igm <igmFileName>             The name/directory of the igm file that defines the geolocaiton of the hyperspectral pixels.
+-igm <igmFileName>             The name/directory of the .igm file that defines the geolocaiton of the hyperspectral pixels.

--bil <bilFileName>             The name/directory of the bil file that contains the hyperspectral cube.
+-bil <bilFileName>             The name/directory of the .bil file that contains the hyperspectral cube.

 -obj <objFileName>             The name of the .obj file where the polygon representation of the LiDAR file will be exported to.
 It's optional and when not defined the data are not polygonised.
-Further it exports a texture when the hyperspectral data are also defined
+Further it exports a texture when the hyperspectral data are also defined if hyperspectral images are also loaded.
+Please note, that a bug was currently detected into the algorithm, so it's possible to get some unexpected results with that command.

 -rgb <band1> <band2> <band3>   Defines the 3 bands of the hyperpectral images that will be used for texturing the polygon mesh.
 If not defined the default values 140, 78 and 23 are used.

 -vl <voxelLength>              The length of the voxels in meters.
 Default value is 3.2m

--nl <noiseLevel>               The threshold that separates noise from the actual data in the waveforms.Default value is 25
+-nl <noiseLevel>               The threshold that separates noise from the actual data in the waveforms.Default value is 25.
+Please note that the intensity of each wavesample haven't been transformed to GHZ yet.
+According to the LAS file specifications there is a way to do, but that will be included in future releases of DASOS.

 -iso <isolevel>                The isolevel defines boundaries of the implicit object.
-The voxel values lies inside the range [-100,100] and everything greater than the isolevel is considered to be inside the object.
-Default value is -99.9

--opt <on/off>                  Enables/Disables the optimisation.
-By default the optimisation is enabled.

--map <type> <outputName>       The available types are: "AVERAGE_HEIGHT_DIFFERENCE", "NON-EMPTY_VOXELS", "DENSITY", "THICKNESS", "FIRST_PATCH", "LAST_PATCH", "HYPERSPECTRAL_MEAN", "NDVI", "LOWEST_RETURN", "INTENSITY"
+-map <type> <outputName>      The available types are: \"NON-EMPTY_VOXELS\", \"DENSITY\", \"THICKNESS\", \"FIRST_PATCH\", \"AVERAGE_HEIGHT_DIFFERENCE\", \"LAST_PATCH\", \"HYPERSPECTRAL_MEAN\", \"NDVI\", \"LOWEST_RETURN\" , \"FIELDPLOT\", \"ALL_FW\".
+All the maps are exported into .asc format and can be loaded int QGIS and other software packages.
+The ALL_FW option generates one metrics for each available full-waveform LiDAR related metrics and their names are the given outputName+metricsType+.asc

 -map HYPERSPECTRAL <band> <outputName> The hyperspectral map needs an extra parameter defining which band will be outputed

--map SPECTRAL_SIGNATURE <outputName> -signature <type> <signature_directory>  The spectral signature map gives the square spectral difference between the signature and each pixel.
-The type is either "ASTER" or "USGS!".

 -map <type> -thres <threshold> <outputName>  A threshold is optional and can be added to any type of maps.
 Always added before the <outputname>

--default                       It reads one of the sample FW LAS files and produces a 3D polygon representation and all the related maps

--defaulth                      It reads one of the sample FW LAS files along with the hyperspectral and produces a coloured 3D polygon representation and all the related metrics
+-userLimits <MaxNorthY> <MinNorthY> <MaxEastX> <MinEastX> User define Limits of the area of interest.

+-exportVolume <volumeFileName> exports the volume into a txt file to speed up future interpolation of the data.

+-volume <volumeFileName>       loads an exported volume instead of reading a LAS or pulsewave file

+-userLimits <maxNorthY> <minNorthY> <maxEastX> <minEastX> User define Limits of the area of interest

+-dtm <dtlFileNameIn_.bil_format> subtract the pre-calculated dtm from each waveform sample before importing it to the volume.
+Please note that the format should be .bil and it currently only supports float pointing numbers saved into the .bil and probably specific files.

 Examples Commands:
 $:  ./DASOS -default